Hayabusa-class patrol boat: Propulsion

 Three LM500-G07 gas turbine engines, built under license from General Electric by Ishikawajima-Harima, provide the main propulsion.

 Armament

 The main armament is a pair of SSM-1B ship-to-ship missile twin launchers installed in the stern and an Otobreda 76 mm gun on the front deck.
 Additionally, two 12.7 mm M2 machine guns are installed on the back of the bridge.

-The weapons systems for the Hayabusa class is controlled by the OYQ-8B Tactical Data Processing System.
-It uses a smaller AN/UYK-44 computer but is vastly superior to the previous generation AN/UYK-20.
-Also it is capable of supporting Link 11 data link, which the previous OYQ-5 and UYK-20 system was not able to.
+The weapons systems for the Hayabusa-class are controlled by the OYQ-8B Tactical Data Processing System.
+It uses a smaller AN/UYK-44 computer, which is vastly superior to the previous generation AN/UYK-20.
+Also, it is capable of supporting Link 11 data link, which the previous OYQ-5 and UYK-20 system was not able to.
 As a result, it is now able to provide supporting data to other ships and aircraft.
-This enhances offensive and defensive capability as they can now feed data into the larger Maritime Operation Force System of the Self Defense Forces.
+This enhances offensive and defensive capability, as they can now feed data into the larger Maritime Operation Force System of the Self Defense Forces.